New Resonances of Supernova Neutrinos in Twisting Magnetic Fields

 For our analysis, we study the three-flavor evolution (six states), described in Eq.~(\ref{eq:evolution}).
 In such a scenario, coupled resonances (in which one resonance interferes with others owing to closeness) will exist between $\nu_{\alpha L}$ and all $\nu_R$ states since the right-handed (RH) states are linked among themselves as a result of mixing.
 The simplified neutrino energy levels in the resonance zone are depicted in Fig~\ref{energy-levels}.
 At high densities (to the right), $\nu_{eL}$ is heavier than all RH states since $V_e+\dot{\phi}(>0)$ is very large, but the converse occurs at low densities (to the left) where $V_e+\dot{\phi}<0$.
 The primed states in Fig.~\ref{energy-levels} are the eigenstates of $H_R$ and, to a decent approximation, of the whole system.

-\textbf{\emph{Supernova environment}.--} We focus on neutrinos released during the neutronization burst phase, which occurs right after the core bounces and lasts for a few tens of milliseconds.
-During this phase, the $\nu_e$ flux is dominant over other flavors in most of the energy spectrum \cite{deGouvea:2019goq,Jana:2022tsa}.
-Moreover, collective neutrino oscillations, a significant source of complication to the flavor evolution, are expected to be suppressed during this stage \cite{deGouvea:2013zp}.
-The predicted neutrino fluxes during this phase have only about $\mathcal{O}(10 \%)$ uncertainty \cite{Serpico:2011ir,Wallace:2015xma,OConnor:2018sti,Kachelriess:2004ds}.
+\textbf{\emph{Supernova environment}.--} We focus on neutrinos released during the neutronization-burst phase, which occurs right after the core bounces and lasts for a few-tens of milliseconds.
+During this phase, the $\nu_e$-flux is dominant over other flavors in most of the energy-spectrum \cite{deGouvea:2019goq,Jana:2022tsa}.
+Moreover, collective neutrino oscillations, a significant source of complication to the flavor evolution, are expected to be suppressed during this stage \cite{deGouvea:2012hg,Mirizzi:2015eza}.
+The predicted neutrino-fluxes during this phase have only about $\mathcal{O}(10 \%)$ uncertainty \cite{Serpico:2011ir,Wallace:2015xma,OConnor:2018sti,Kachelriess:2004ds}.
 As a result, we anticipate that the estimates of the SN neutrino flavor content during this period are more robust.

-In this work, we explore the discovery potential of the Dirac magnetic moments of neutrinos coming from SNe with magnetic field strength $10^{10} - 10^{12}$ G in the iron core.
+In this work, we explore the discovery potential of the Dirac magnetic moments of neutrinos coming from SNe with magnetic field strength $10^{10} - 10^{12}$ G in the iron-core.
 Such magnetic fields are commonly associated with the formation of magnetar-like field structures in SN remnants \cite{Bugli:2019rax}.
-We define the radius of the iron core to be $r_0 \approx 2000$ Km and model the magnetic field as, $B(r)=B_0$ for $r<r_0$, and $B(r)=B_0(r_0/r)^3$ for $r>r_0$ \cite{Bugli:2019rax}.
+We assume the radius of the iron-core, $r_0$, to lie somewhere in the range of $10^{3}-10^{4}$ Km (for practical calculations $r_0 \approx 2000$ Km \cite{Bugli:2019rax}) and model the magnetic field as, $B(r)=B_0$ for $r<r_0$, and $B(r)=B_0(r_0/r)^3$ for $r>r_0$ \cite{Bugli:2019rax}.
 The matter potentials for $V_e$, $V_{\mu}$, and $V_{\tau}$ are determined by the matter density $\rho$ and electron number fraction $Y_e$, which we obtain from a simulation of an 18 $M_\odot$ progenitor \cite{Fischer:2009af} at $t=4.37$ ms \cite{Tang:2020pkp}.
 See Fig.~\ref{matter-profile} for further details.